Quantitative Hilbert irreducibility and almost prime values of polynomial discriminants: Almost prime discriminants

 then we additionally have

 \end{theorem}

-\begin{remark} It is expected that the choice $c_n = 1$ is admissible for every $n$ in Theorem~\ref{thm:almost-prime-fields}, but this is unknown for every $n \geq 6$.
+\begin{remark} It is expected that the choice $c_n = 1$ is admissible for every $n$ in Theorem~\ref{thm:almost-prime-fields}, but this known only for $n \leq 5$.
 For $n \geq 6$, the smallest known admissible constants are due to Schmidt~\cite{Schmidt} and Lemke Oliver and Thorne~\cite{LOTFields}.
 It follows from these that the choices $c_n = \frac{n+2}{4}$ and $c_n = 1.6 (\log n)^2$ are admissible for every $n \geq 6$, for example. \end{remark}

-In preparation to apply the almost prime sieve, we recall from Lemma~\ref{lem:poly-disc} that given a monic polynomial $f(x) \in \mathbb{Z}[x]$, a prime $p$ divides the discriminant of $f$ if and only if $f \pmod{p}$ is not squarefree.
+In preparation to apply the almost prime sieve, we recall from Lemma~\ref{lem:poly-disc} that given a monic polynomial $f(x) \in \mathbb{Z}[x]$, a prime $p$ divides the discriminant of $f$ if and only if $f \Mod{p}$ is not squarefree.

 \begin{lemma} Let $n \geq 3$ and let $p$ be prime.
 Define $\psi_p\colon V_n^\mathrm{mon}(\mathbb{F}_p) \to \mathbb{C}$ by setting $\psi_p(f) = 1$ if $f$ is not squarefree and $0$ otherwise.
 Then $\widehat\psi_p^\mathrm{mon}(\mathbf{0}) = 1/p$, where $\widehat\psi_p^\mathrm{mon}$ is defined as in \S\ref{FTsec}, and